 Methods used to generate the sequence in which subjects will be randomised (sequence generation)

 A disinterested third party will employ publicly available randomisation software (Research Randomiser Software Version 4.0) to allocate a treatment code to each participant ID (e.g., 1, 2, 3).
 During the screening session, participants who provide consent will be assigned an ID, which corresponds to a specific treatment code for three sessions.
-Treatments will be designated by capital letters "A" to "C." The investigator will have access to the randomisation information throughout the duration of the trial.
+Treatments will be designated by capital letters "A" or "B." The investigator will have access to the randomisation information throughout the duration of the trial.

 Masking / blinding